Tuesday, November 17, 2015

 Leaving the Dolphin island.

 Then we went to the town of Jimenez to see the oldest church in the province of Misamis Occidental.
-The ceilings still had geometric paintings.
-They also had a pipe organ.
-Went up the belfry to see the old bells and the weights which is part of the old church clock which recently stopped working because of a part that was stolen.
+The ceilings still had geometric paintings, and the church also had a pipe organ.
+We went up to the belfry to see the old bells and the weights that were part of the old church clock, which had recently stopped working because one of its parts had been stolen.

 We also went to the cemetery to see the centuries-old balete tree.
-From there we went back to Ozamiz to the Archbishop’s residence.
-There was a heavy downpour as we were going back.
+From there we returned to Ozamiz and went back to the Archbishop’s residence.
+There was a heavy downpour as we were making our way back.

-Max came to join us for dinner at the residence.
-Had some beer prior to supper at the lounging room at the second floor where a billiards table was.
+Max later joined us for dinner at the residence.
+Before supper we had some beer in the lounge on the second floor, where there was also a billiards table.

 ST. JOHN THE BAPTIST PARISH CHURCH